 A child with eczema may benefit from having some of the following items on hand when they are at school.
-Work with your child's doctor to develop a plan to manage your child's eczema.
+Work with the child's doctor to develop a plan to manage the child's eczema.

+Moisturizing cream

-- Moisturizing cream - ☐ Gentle hand soap (if the student cannot tolerate the school's hand soap) - Cotton gloves (for handling materials which may be irritating to the skin) - □ A list of potential triggers to avoid
+Gentle hand soap (if the student cannot tolerate the school's hand soap)

+- Non-irritating sunscreen - Cotton gloves (for handling materials which may be irritating to the skin) - A list of potential triggers to avoid (e.g., hand sanitizer, known allergens, etc.)

-TIPS FOR PARENTS TO HELP KIDS PREPARE FOR SCHOOL
+TIPS FOR CAREGIVERS TO HELP KIDS PREPARE FOR SCHOOL

-WORK WITH YOUR CHILD'S TEACHER: Discuss your child's eczema including known triggers, the impact that it is having on your child, and what you have found works best for management.
-Each child is unique and together you can brainstorm what will work best for your child in the context of their classroom and make a plan for circumstances that might require special attention (e.g. projects that include use of potential triggers/irritants, physical education class, etc.).
+WORK WITH THE CHILD'S TEACHER: Discuss the child's eczema, including known triggers, the impact that it is having on the child, and what you have found works best for management.
+Each child is unique, and together, you can brainstorm what will work best for the child in the context of their classroom and make a plan for circumstances that might require special attention (e.g., projects that include the use of potential triggers/irritants, physical education class, etc.).

-ENCOURAGE ACCEPTANCE: Work with your child to accept their eczema as a chronic condition, and provide them with strategies to help manage their condition during a flare.
+ENCOURAGE ACCEPTANCE: Work with the child to accept their eczema as a chronic condition and provide them with strategies to help manage their condition during a flare.

-DISCUSS FEELINGS: Teasing and social isolation can be common; however, parents can take proactive steps to help the child feel confident.
+DISCUSS FEELINGS: Teasing and social isolation sometimes occur; however, caregivers can take proactive steps to help the child feel confident.

 DRESS FOR SUCCESS: Children with eczema may prefer to dress in light cotton layers.
 Clothing like uniforms may pose a challenge depending on the fabric and type of garment.
-Work with school administration to find a uniform that is suitable for your child.
-Outdoor play in colder months should include protective clothing, such as hats and mittens when needed.
+Work with school administration to find a uniform that is suitable for the child.
+Outdoor play in colder months should include protective clothing, such as hats and mittens, when needed.

-WORK WITH YOUR CHILD'S DOCTOR: If you have any questions or concerns related to your child's eczema, contact their doctor to ask your questions.
-Seek additional help if needed; sometimes a therapist or counsellor can help your child to articulate their feelings and cope with those feelings.
+WORK WITH THE CHILD'S DOCTOR: If you have any questions or concerns related to the child's eczema, contact their doctor to ask your questions.
+Seek additional help if needed; sometimes, a therapist or counsellor can help the child articulate their feelings, cope with those feelings, and develop supportive language for you and the child to talk about their eczema to others (e.g., educators, other caregivers and peers).
 There is no shame in reaching out for this type of help.